davidsosa/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]
+To augment the dataset, I transformed the images randomly applying random shifts in : horizontal orientation, brightness and (small) random height and weight shifts.
+With the height and weight shifts the steering angle was modified accordingly.
+I think that having dataset that resebles actual driving is crucial.
+That is why this random shifts in in steering angles are important

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I around 30000 images counting left and right images.
+This data was preprocessed with the augmentation just mentioned, the normalization and the cropping.
 I finally randomly shuffled the data set and put 20% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The model did not show signs of overfitting since the training erros was ... and the validation erros was ... .